TARC Leadership Update

 Do you have something you would like to see highlighted in the next issue?
 Send it to firstname.lastname@example.org.

-The Texas Association of Regional Councils Annual Board Meeting was held in Austin on September 27, 2013.
-There, the Board of Directors elected the 2014 TARC Board of Directors Executive Committee.
-The committee members are:
+TARC held its Annual Board Meeting in Austin on September 26, 2014.
+During the meeting, the Board of Directors elected and installed the 2015 TARC Executive Committee.
+Members of this committee are:

 Commissioner, Lee County

 Executive Directors’ Council Chair – Mr. R. Michael Eastland

 Congratulations to our new officers!
 We look forward to a great year.

 Texas Citizen Corps programs were recipients of multiple annual awards given out by FEMA for their efforts to prepare their communities for disasters and assist in the response and recovery from catastrophic events.
 As a state, Texas programs received more awards than any other state in the nation.
 A representative from each organization was invited to attend a presentation on September 23 at The White House in Washington, D.C. to receive the award on the group’s behalf.

 The Texas Association of Regional Councils would like to extend our sincere congratulations and appreciation to these programs and all of their volunteers for everything they do to keep Texas prepared and ready to assist their communities and first responders should an incident occur.